Skip to Content

 Hello Function

-Each time the function is invoked, BOARDFLARE.EXEC loads the code from the workbook settings and runs it with the arguments.
+Each time the function is invoked, BOARDFLARE.EXEC loads the code from the workbook settings and runs it with the argument.
 Since the code and LAMBDA are both stored in the workbook, anyone who uses the workbook can use the function.
 If they don’t have the add-in installed, Excel will automatically prompt them to do so.

 Features